 When you’re a homeowner, the work is never done.
 Some are happy to leave it to the professionals, while others see home improvement as an opportunity to roll up their sleeves, learn and apply some skills, and save some money.
 Doing-it-yourself can even become a hobby: furniture building, woodworking, fabrication, construction, lawn and garden care, automotive work, all the way to building your kids a dream tree house.

-Whether you take on projects by necessity or by choice, you’ll want to have a plan for handling the waste and byproducts you generate along the way.
+Whether you take on projects by necessity or by choice, you’ll want to have a plan for handling the home improvement DIY scrap and waste you generate along the way.
 There is a sustainable, responsible way of getting rid of most of your excess materials from remodeling and renovation.
 The time to plan for that is at the beginning, not right before the final cleanup.

 Before you dispose of anything, consider whether it’s truly at the end of its life, or if it could be restored and reused.
 Maybe it’s something you can repair and get more use out of, or use as material for another project.
 Maybe you can donate it.
 There are many secondhand stores, such as Habitat for Humanity Restores, that will take salvaged building materials, plumbing and lighting fixtures, cabinets, and furniture.

 You can also reduce the amount of waste you generate by seeking out salvaged or secondhand material yourself.
 Windows, siding, banisters, mirrors, decking and doors can often be found in places that sell used goods.
 The idea is to have as little material and supplies left over at the end of the project as possible, so consider renting tools, and getting your material cut to order.

 Of course, sometimes something truly is at the end of its useful life.
 Or, you might find yourself with an awkward amount or size of excess material that you’re unlikely to find a use or home for.
 Some amount of waste is difficult to avoid.
 Where possible, try to dispose of it responsibly.